0115 964 7740 - law@curtisparkinson.com

 The Inheritance Act 1975

-In reality, adult children have struggled to bring a claim under the Inheritance Act 1975.
-In the UK, parents are not legally obliged to make provision for a child as in other countries.
-Assuming adult children are fit and healthy, financially independent and capable of earning a living, a person may leave their estate to whomever they choose.
+Adult children have struggled to bring a claim under the Inheritance Act 1975.
+In the UK, parents are not legally obliged to provide for their children, unlike in other countries.
+Assuming adult children are healthy and financially independent, an individual may leave their estate to whomever they choose.

-That said, the Inheritance Act 1975 is designed to allow the Court to make provision for an eligible claimant who is in financial need or where there is a legitimate reason why provision should be made for them.
+That said, the Inheritance Act 1975 is designed to allow the Court to make provision for eligible claimants who are in financial need or where there is a legitimate reason for the provision to be made.

 The Outcome